-To fully comply with EMC directive 2014/30/EU and protect against interference caused by radio frequency interference and electromagnetic interference, shield the cable to the detector and ground the detector.
-Ground the shield at the detector end.
+To fully comply with EMC directive 2014/30/EU and protect against interference caused by RFI and EMI, the cable to the detector must be shielded, and the detector must be grounded.
+The shield should be grounded at the detector end.

-B Wiring instructions
+Appendix B Wiring instructions